theckman/yacspin/README.md

 ##### StopFail
 ![Animation with Failure](https://raw.githubusercontent.com/theckman/yacspin-gifs/master/features/stop_fail.gif)

+#### Animation At End of Line
+The `SpinnerAtEnd` field of the `Config` struct allows you to specify whether the spinner is rendered at the end of the line instead of the beginning.
+The default value (`false`) results in the spinner being rendered at the beginning of the line.

 #### Concurrency
 The spinner is safe for concurrent use, so you can update any of its settings via methods whether the spinner is stopped or is currently animating.